giovanniziarelli/KOL/README.md

 ##
 The repository is organized as follows:
-- src: folder containing sources for training KOl-m and KOL- $\partial$
+- 'src': folder containing sources for training KOl-m and KOL- $\partial$
 - Other folders gathering results presented in the paper.

 In particular: